MaartenSlebos/MaartenSlebos/README.md

 NoSkip is an app that I built to keep people accountable in the gym with a financial incentive.

 ### <ins>StartStack</ins>
 StartStack is an app boilerplate with Supabase for auth and db, and Revenuecat already set up.
+Also a landing page for the app built with NextJS & Tailwind.
+Optimized for conversion and rapid iteration.